jkaberg/byd-hass/README.md

 ## Installation

-- First you need to be able to sideload apps, there are various methods on how-to do this depeding on Dilink OS version (see youtube or similar for your car)
+- First you need to be able to sideload apps, there are various methods on how-to do this depeding on BYD Dilink OS version (see youtube or similar for your car)
 - Sideload [Diplus](http://lanye.pw/di/), [Termux](https://github.com/termux/termux-app) and [Termux:Boot](https://github.com/termux/termux-boot/) (make sure you start and configure these apps appropriately)
 - Launch Termux and run `curl -sSL https://raw.githubusercontent.com/jkaberg/byd-hass/refs/heads/main/install.sh | bash`
 - Create the file `hass_config` in the `$HOME/scripts` directory and add the following content modifying to your HASS installation